MicrosoftDocs/edge-developer/microsoft-edge/extensions/guides/packaging/extensions-in-the-windows-dev-center.md

 ### Name reservation

 Reserving a name is the first step towards getting your extension in the Microsoft Store.
 It's recommended that you [reserve the name of your extension](/windows/uwp/publish/create-your-app-by-reserving-a-name) as soon as possible through Partner Center before it gets taken by someone else.
-You can do this even if you haven’t started building your extension yet.
+You can do this even if you haven't started building your extension yet.

 > [!NOTE]
 > The name chosen here has to match the name that is specified in the JSON manifest for the extension.